ciacicode/gatsby-theme-document/README.md

 The logo will link to the `index.mdx` page.
 To make the `index.mdx` page visible in the left navigation, set `ignoreIndex` to `false`.

 Sub navigation items are created by making a folder with the same name as the top level `.mdx` file.
-The sub navigation is ordered alphabetically.
+The sub navigation is ordered based on the position metadata in each mdx file.

 ### Right Sidebar